 The 228-yard effort was the third-highest total ever against Ohio State and an Ohio Stadium record.
 Michigan's Tim Biakabutuka (313, 1995) and USC's Charles White (247, 1980) sit first and second.

 His 90-yard TD was the longest rush ever allowed by the Buckeyes and the second-longest in school history.

-Coleman had three three-score and four multi-score games this year and seven overall in his career.
+Coleman had three three-score and four multi-score games and seven overall in his career.

 RUTGERS: Recorded a career-high 307 yards, the second-most in Indiana history and a Rutgers stadium record, on a career-best 32 rushes, a 9.6 average, and a 67-yard touchdown run.

 Anthony Thompson holds the IU record with 377 yards (52 caries) at Wisconsin on Nov.
 11, 1989.

 PENN STATE: Saw his streak of 10 consecutive 100-yard games snapped.

 Coleman rushed for 71 yards on 20 attempts and caught four passes.

 Penn State was the top ranked rush defense in the country, giving up 77.1 yards and 2.3 yards per attempt.

 MICHIGAN: Carried the ball 27 times for 108 yards.